enso-org/enso/doc/design/engine/engine-services.md

 >   to place on GUI communication (e.g. does the multi-user coordinator need to
 >   have heartbeat messages for keepalive)?
 > - What, exactly, should the value listener updates contain?
 Should they have
->   the whole update, or just a short rep and type with a pointer to where a
+>   the whole update, just a short rep and type with a pointer to where a
->   request can be made to get the full value (maybe better for performance)
+>   request can be made to get the full value (better for performance), or
+    just the full value pointer (best performance, clunky usage)?

 ### Completion
 The IDE needs the ability to request completions for some target point (cursor